Amourspirit/python_ooo_dev_tools/docs/help/chart2/format/direct/series/data_series/area.rst

 Overview
 --------

-The :py:mod:`ooodev.format.chart2.direct.series.data_series.area` module is used to set the data series area of a Chart.
+The :py:mod:`ooodev.format.chart2.direct.series.data_series.area` module contains classes that are used to set the data series area of a Chart.

-Calls to the :py:meth:`Chart2.style_data_series() <ooodev.office.chart2.Chart2.style_data_series>` method are used to set the data series area of a Chart.
+Calls to the :py:meth:`Chart2.style_data_series() <ooodev.office.chart2.Chart2.style_data_series>`
+and :py:meth:`Chart2.style_data_point() <ooodev.office.chart2.Chart2.style_data_point>` methods are used to set the data series area of a Chart.

 Setup
 -----